grafana/grafana/docs/sources/panels/panel-editor.md

 ## Resize panel editor sections

 Drag to resize sections of the panel editor.
-If the Panel, Field, and Overrides tabs become too narrow, then the tabs convert to a dropdown list.
+If the side pane becomes too narrow, then the Panel, Field, and Overrides tabs change to a dropdown list.

 {{< docs-imagebox img="/img/docs/panel-editor/resize-panel-editor-panels-7-0.gif" class="docs-image--no-shadow" max-width="600px" >}}